(949) 723-0585

 Home visits from your hospice team several times a week

-Wherever a patient calls home (a private home, an assisted living or board and care or a skilled nursing home facility), members of our staff come to visit several times each week.
+Wherever a patient calls home (a private home, assisted living or board and care or a skilled nursing home facility), members of our staff come to visit several times each week.
 A nurse may visit to check on the patient’s condition, answer questions, and recommend changes in medication, diet, equipment, or supplies.
 Depending on the needs of the patient or family, other visitors may include home health aides, a social worker, a chaplain, and/or a volunteer.
 These professionals offer important advice and support to family and friends who are delivering day-to-day care.

 Management of pain and other difficult symptoms